 9.2.1.2.2 The marine climate community also requires traceable observations of known uncertainty and, as much as possible, of high quality.
 Minimizing uncertainties relies on managing observing systems from instrument selection through the delivery of data.
-This starts by selecting sensors that meet or exceed standards, properly siting and exposing the instruments, and providing routine maintenance and calibration as set out in WMO (2008).
-Maintaining and reporting metadata (for example, sensor calibration, sensor type/make/ model, data conversion algorithms, sensor locations) along with the data supports evaluation of uncertainty in the observations, including bias estimation.
+This starts by selecting sensors that meet or exceed standards, properly siting and exposing the instruments, and providing routine maintenance and calibration as set out in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8).
+Maintaining and reporting metadata (for example, sensor calibration, sensor type/make/model, data conversion algorithms, sensor locations) along with the data supports evaluation of uncertainty in the observations, including bias estimation.
 Information on metadata can be found in section 9.2.3.

-Note: Examples of the need for high resolution and accurate data may be found in reports from the Workshops on the Advances in Marine Climatology (CLIMAR) (JCOMM, 2003b; Parker et al., 2004; JCOMM, 2008, 2015b) and in Advances in the Applications of Marine Climatology (JCOMM, 2011).
+Note: Examples of the need for high resolution and accurate data may be found in reports from the Workshops on the Advances in Marine Climatology (CLIMAR) (JCOMM, 2003b; Parker et al., 2004; JCOMM, 2008, 2015c) and in Advances in the Applications of Marine Climatology (JCOMM, 2011).